daltonmenezes/opendocs/README.md

 # opendocs

-> Beautifully designed template that you can use for your projects for free.
+> Next.js beautifully designed template that you can use for your projects for free.
 Accessible.
 Customizable.
 Open Source.

 ![hero](./public/og.jpg)